 The Beauty Render (RGB_Color) is V-Ray's pre-composited final render and is usually the primary export when rendering a scene.
-During rendering, it is created automatically as the RGB color render element in the V-Ray Frame Buffer.
-This render element is unique in that it is not added separately under the Render Elements tab.
+This render element is generated automatically whenever you render a scene with V-Ray.

 This pass can be re-created manually in a composite by assembling the proper components together and fine-tuning the components.
 This process is commonly called Back to Beauty Compositing.

 For specifics on how the Beauty pass is reconstructed, see Back to Beauty Compositing below.

 UI Path: ||out Network|| > V-Ray Render Elements node > V-Ray > Render Channel > V-Ray Color Channel (RE) > Type > RGB Color

 Back to Beauty Compositing

 The following is the base formula for reconstructing the Beauty pass.
 Some Render Elements can be excluded if the scene does not utilize them.
 Click the image to see the full-size version and zoom in to view all the render elements involved.

 + + + + + + + Atmosphere + = RGB_Color (Beauty)+

 Occasionally there may be a need for more specific editing to the final image.
 For this, there's a more detailed workflow than the normal back to beauty workflow.
 Click the image to see the full-size version and zoom in to view all the render elements involved.